MVZb1017 Academic Writing and Skills

 • Biggam, J. (2008).
 Succeeding with Your Master´s Dissertation: A Step-by-Step Handbook.
 Maidenhead: McGrawHill/Open University

 The course will take the form of lectures.
 Students are required to read the required readings for each lecture.
-It is also recommended to use the resources provided to further expand the knowledge on discussed topics.
-The course assessment is divided into two components: midterm assignments and a final exam.
-Submitting both assignments on time is a prerequisite for passing the final course, and therefore the entire course.
-Therefore, to successfully complete the course, students must pass both assignments and pass the final exam with at least the minimum required score.
+It is also recommended to use the resources provided to further expand the knowledge on the discussed topics.
+To successfully complete the course, students must pass the final exam with at least the minimum required score.

 Language of instruction